5 Tips For Choosing A Financial Advisor

 Know the Types

 There are a few different types of financial advisors, each offering various services to suit your needs.
+A simple Google search with “financial planning near me” will get you the most relevant results, so you can find the one that suits your needs best.

 Fee-only financial planners charge fees for their services.
 Fees can be a flat fee or a percentage of your financial assets.